Soumi7/react-app-with-frontegg/README.md

-# Authencate users on your React App with Frontegg
+# Authenticate users on your React App with Frontegg

 ![Photo by Lautaro Andreani on Unsplash](https://user-images.githubusercontent.com/51290447/147384735-a58de139-0c0e-4301-9ad8-887e78196151.png)